-Whether you are acting as a caregiver, or assisting your aging parent with daily tasks, finding ways to help them cope with their situation can be difficult, especially if they are diagnosed with an illness or disease.
+Whether you are acting as a caregiver, or assisting your aging parent with daily tasks, finding ways to help them cope with their situation can be difficult, especially if they are diagnosed with an illness or disease like Parkinson’s.
 According to the Parkinson’s Foundation, nearly one million Americans live with the disease, and more than 10 million people worldwide have been diagnosed.
-Parkinson’s is a disorder that affects the brain, usually causing a consistent tremor, rigidity, and balance problems.
+Parkinson’s is a disorder that affects the brain, usually causing consistent tremors, rigidity, and balance problems.
 This disease can look different to each person, which makes finding ways to cope a challenge.
 Here are some ways to help your parent or family member navigate the disease:

-1. Stay involved.
-If you are the primary caregiver, or family designated advocate, it’s important to stay up-to-date on all medical matters.
-This means assisting your parent or loved one during their doctor’s visits, understanding which medicines they need to take, when to take them, and what they do.
+If you are the primary caregiver or family-designated advocate, it’s important to stay up-to-date on all medical matters.
+This means assisting your parent or loved one during their doctor’s visits, understanding which medicines they need to take when to take them, and what they do.
 Don’t be afraid to ask questions or take notes during these visits.
 After all, helping your parent through an illness is emotionally demanding, so don’t forget to be gentle and patient with yourself.

-5. Try to recognize that your mom is still your mom.
 Parkinson’s disease can often show up in different ways.
-Some people experience rigidity, and difficulty to physically express emotions.
+Some people experience rigidity, and difficulty physically expressing emotions.
 A lot of times, this can present itself as being disengaged or not interested.
 If this happens, try to remember that although it might not seem like it, they are still the same person you know and love.

 Our Carespring nursing homes and rehabilitation facilities in Dayton, Cincinnati, and Northern Kentucky are always looking for ways to help families care for their loved ones.
 When it comes to caring your parent with Parkinson’s, what helps you?